greenbackboogie97/fuji-client/README.md

 Fuji client is the web app of the Fuji server.
 Fuji is a social network app that allows users to connect with each other, upload posts and media using the rich text editor and a personal cloud library, users can like and comment each others posts and talk privatley on the embedded live-chat feature.

-My goal building this app was to tackle challenges that rise when building large scale, feature abundant applications.
-In order to make all these features work simultaneously together and communicate with each other, I came upon a new set of challenges, and solving them taught me a lot on how big apps work.
+My goal building this app was to tackle challenges that arise when building large scale, feature abundant applications.
+In order to make all these features work simultaneously together and communicate with each other, I came upon a new set of challenges, and solving them taught me a lot about how big apps work.

 ### Built With